samrobbins85/portfolio-website-v1/content/portfolio/notes-website.md

 ## Images

 Images were somewhat tricky as I couldn't use the same format as I had before where the images are with the content as images have to be served through the `public` directory.
 My solution to this was to create a very similar hierarchy in the content and images folder so that images are easy to find.

 Another thing I did with the images was to convert them all to `webp` to improve pagespeed and reduce bandwidth usage.
 This was very good, reducing the total image size by over half.

 ## Algolia Search

 To provide search for this website I used Algolia DocSearch.
 Sadly as this isn't a documentation website I couldn't get it all provided for free, but luckily there is a very generous plan available for free with the GitHub education pack that provides everything I need.

-The only limitation is that I have to run the crawler myself, but I can set this up with a Raspberry Pi and a cron job later down the line.
+The crawler is ran as a GitHub action so that it will be crawled every Saturday at 00:00 and can also be crawled whenever needed.
+This runs the docker container provided by Algolia with `config.js` and the environment variables provided via GitHub secrets.

 The setup for this was relatively easy as the (Algolia documentation)\[https://docsearch.algolia.com/docs/run-your-own\] is very good.
 One problem the crawler had was that the pages on the site don't have links to each other as they are rendered when you interact with the site.
 I solved this by generating a sitemap and passing this to the crawler instead.
 The search box styling provided by Algolia also isn't mobile friendly which is a bit of a pain, but can easily be solved with the workaround given in [this GitHub issue](https://github.com/algolia/docsearch/issues/181).
 I'm looking forward to DocSearch v3 which is set to come out soon.